The Ultimate 2022 Budget Travel Guide To Hong Kong

 About Hong Kong

 95% of the population of Hong Kong speaks Cantonese.
-However, English is a common language throughout, and tourists won’t have any problems navigating the place, for there are English translations everywhere.
+However, English is a common language, and tourists won’t have any problems navigating the place, for English translations are everywhere.
 Hong Kong is officially the Hong Kong Special Administrative Region of the People’s Republic of China.
 It’s an autonomous territory located on the eastern side of the Pearl River estuary.

 It’s a bustling city thanks to its trade, business, and tourism.
-The center of its economy and politics is Hong Kong Island, while Kowloon is where the museums, markets, Avenue of Stars, and most budget guesthouses are located.
-The New territories are where the wetland parks and temples can be found.
+Hong Kong Island is the center of its economy and politics, while Kowloon is where the museums, markets, Avenue of Stars, and most budget guesthouses are located.
+The New Territories are where the wetland parks and temples can be found.

-In this Hong Kong Travel Guide 2022 Blog, we’ll share essential travel tips with recommended things to do and see, itinerary, money-saving tips, the best hotels to stay, places to eat, tour packages, and more.
+In this Hong Kong Travel Guide 2023 Blog, we’ll share essential travel tips with recommended things to do and see, itineraries, money-saving tips, the best hotels to stay, places to eat, tour packages, and more.

 Best time to visit HK

-You’ll have an easier time touring Hong Kong if you go from October to March when the weather is cool enough, but it isn’t raining.
+You’ll have an easier time touring Hong Kong from October to March when the weather is cool enough but not raining.
 The summer months are from June to September, and there are times when there are typhoons in August.

 Key events include Chinese New Year (January/February, dates vary), the Hong Kong International Film Festival (March-April), the Dragon Boat Festival (June), and National Day (October 1).